UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_05.md

 <center/>

+Notes:

+Then, under "Manage access"
-Notes: Then click “Manage access” and type in the collaborator’s GitHub username or email, and select their name when it appears.
+enter the collaborator's GitHub username or email address, and then select their name when it appears.

+After that,
-After this, you should see your newly added collaborator listed under the “Manage access” tab.
-They should receive an email invitation to join the GitHub repository as a collaborator. **They need to accept this invitation to enable write access**.
+your newly added collaborator
+should be listed under the "Manage access" tab.
+They should receive an email inviting them to become collaborators on the GitHub repository.
+**They must accept this invitation in order to enable write access**.

 ---